- 1 Only got 5 minutes?

 - CLEAR TWO-WAY AUDIO & MULTIPLE AUDIO MODE-Equipping enhanced two-way audio and built-in high-quality integrated microphone, the speaker can reduce background noise and improve audio output.
 Support multiple mode Two-way Audio: Intercom mode, which supports talking and listening, and you can talk to your pets; And Hands-free mode, which supports free conversation between the two sides, and you can keep in touch with your family through the APP.
 You can choose the call mode according to your needs

 - HD NIGHT VISION & REMOTE CONTROL-Using 1 / 2.9" industrial-grade CMOS image sensor, 3.6mm 1080P HD lens, brings you an ultra-clear picture.
-With high-definition resolution image and advanced night vision, you can view with clarity even at night, the IR lights can choose to be turned off without worrying about glare.
+With high-definition resolution image and advanced night vision, you can view with clarity even at night, the night vision is switched by photosensitive detection.
 Support remote control, you can view the security camera anywhere, anytime.

 - SPEED PLAYBACK & VIEW RECORD ANYTIME-Support 4x 8x playback, you can find the picture you want to view in the fastest time.
 At the same time, this WiFi camera supports view playback record by APP directly, you can view the record through the timeline, simple and convenient to help you recall yesterday.